National Support Centre support volunteers

 For many people affected by crime, talking to us via our helpline or webchat service is the first step towards moving forward after a crime.

-Our National Support Centre volunteers run our helpline and webchat services, providing a safe space for a victim, witness, or their family to describe their experiences, ask questions and receive support.
-Our volunteers refer people to the most relevant Victim Support Scotland service or signpost them to other agencies that might be more suitable.
+Our National Support Centre volunteers assist in running our helpline and webchat services, providing a safe space for victims, witnesses, or their families to talk about their experiences, ask questions and find further information.

 Our National Support Centre volunteers can expect to complete the following tasks: